telefonicaid/fiware-cygnus/flume/doc/design/naming_conventions.md

 ## Naming conventions

 ### Valid character set
 Each one of the levels of the different data organizations managed by Cygnus (i.e. service, servicePath and entity) must be named with lowercase alphanumeric characters plus the `_` character.
 Any uppercase characters will be casted to lowercase, and any other character different than an alphanumeric will be scaped to `_`.

+#### Special considerations with `fiware-servicePath`
+This header is constrained by the previous valid character set, of course, but a special consideration has to be commented.
+Tipically this header values are Unix paths-like, for instance `/gardens/parks/south_park`.
+According to the above rules the '/' characters should be scaped to '_', resulting into `_gardens_parks_south_park`... but you will see it is really converted to `gardens_parks_south_park`.
+Please observe the initial '_' associated to the <i>root</i> directory has been deleted.
+This is in order to avoid converted strings such as `_` when only the root directoy `/` is notified.

 ### Maximum element (service, servicePath, entity) length
 It is limited to 64 characters, which is the minimum maximum length among all the storages (64 characters is the maximum length for MySQL).